This Smashed Potatoes Recipe has crispy outsides, fluffy insides, and just the right amount of seasoning. Plus, a flavorful lemon-chive dipping sauce.

 Quick Tip

 Use a large sheet pan.
-A 15×21-inch pan helps prevent too many potatoes, making them crispy.
-If you don’t have a large pan, use two smaller ones.
+A 15×21-inch pan gives the potatoes space to crisp up.
+If you do not have a large pan, use two smaller ones.

 More Delicious Side Dishes: